Morozzzko/Morozzzko.github.io/_drafts/2019-05-06-moving-to-dry-schema.md

 If you've used [struct extension](https://dry-rb.org/gems/dry-validation/extensions/struct/), don't forget to search for `Dry::Schema.load_extensions` and remove `:struct` from the list.

-Don't forget to check if you've ever inherited from `Dry::Validation::Schema` and its subclasses.
+**Step 3**.
+Check you've ever inherited from `Dry::Validation::Params` and its subclasses.
 This may break your code

 **Step 3**.
 Replace `.each(&:type?)` predicates with `.each(:type?)`.
 The same goes for `maybe`, `filled` and `value`.
 You might get `ArgumentError: no receiver given` if you don't.